“Stitching is slow happiness.

 I never throw out fabrics, I love recycling, I treasure the story.”

 The best introduction to Mick Lindbergh is to quote the words of Henry Miller, “To make living itself an art, that is the goal”.
-You only need pay a visit to where she lives and works, to experience full immersion into her artistic sentiment.
-The home/studio in West London that she shares with her photographer husband Arun, reflects her ‘absolute spirit’ both through her work and the objects she surrounds herself with.
+Both her home/studio in West London which she shares with her photographer husband Arun, and their country retreat in Sweden reflect the ‘absolute spirit’ of her artistic sentiment.
 Everything about Mick is perfection of form and a celebration of beauty.

 Last year her fabric paintings have received a lot of attention, Mick had an incredible sell out exhibition at Anthony Hepworth Fine Art Dealers Ltd. in Bath on 17 August – 3 September 2013.
 Deirdre McSharry, the acclaimed cosmopolitan editor – covered the exhibition in a piece for the Bath Chronicle.
 In the article Mick tells of the birth of panels originating from work at a residency in Tanzania.
-This November she has been invited back for another solo show starting on the 14th and running until 12th of December.
+November 2015 she has another solo show.

 The women channelled through Mick’s hands over the years are enigmatic, in her photographs, they are hidden amongst the blurred layering of objects and behind masks.
 Her miniature dolls, filled with lavender, requested every Christmas by Joan Burstein of Browns in London, are exquisitely dressed but puzzlingly faceless.
 And the women in her stitched portraits, have the same wonderful, ambiguous, refusal to be classified